peejaywk/PremierFootball/assets/documentation/testing.md

 * *"As a user, I want to easily find my team so I can stay up to date on fixtures and results."*
     * All the current Premier League teams are listed in the league table on the home page allowing the user to select their team.
 Clicking any team name on the home page will open a dedicated page to that team that will list previous results and upcoming fixtures for that team.
-* *"As a user, I want to see a list of up coming fixtures with location and kick-off times so I can plan ahead."*
+* *"As a user, I want to see a list of upcoming fixtures with location and kick-off times so I can plan ahead."*
     * The team page lists all upcoming fixtures with dates and kickoff times.
 The address of the home team is also displayed on the page below the team logo.
 * *"As a user, I want to see the latest form of my team."*
     * The team page shows the form of the team covering the last five games.
 These are colour coded to show wins, losses and draws.